Nationally, demand for accountants is projected to outpace the growth rate for all occupations through 2024.

 Career Outlook and Salary Range for Certified Public Accountants

-There were almost 1.3 million accountants and auditors employed in the United States as of 2012, and the Bureau of Labor Statistics projects 13% job growth through 2022.
-That compares with 11% growth for all occupations.
+There were more than 1.2 million accountants and auditors employed in the United States as of May 2016, and the BLS projects 11% job growth through 2024, faster than the average for all occupations.

 Among the factors driving demand for accountants is the global nature of the modern business world, including overseas trade and multinational corporations, the BLS reported.